 System Requirements for Session Collaboration

-To support the Session Collaboration feature, your VMware Horizon deployment must meet certain requirements.
+To support the Session Collaboration feature on Linux desktops, your Horizon 8 deployment must meet certain requirements.

 |Linux remote desktops||The Session Collaboration feature is supported on remote desktops running the following Linux distributions and desktop environments: